 This sounds obvious.
 It is not.
 Every time you look at your chihuahua when he jumps, you are reinforcing it.
 Every time you push him down with your hands, you are reinforcing it – to a chihuahua, even negative physical contact is still contact.
 Even yelling his name is a form of attention.

 The hardest part of this process is doing nothing.
 When Biscuit jumps, I go still.
 Completely still.
 I turn my body slightly away.
 I do not look down.
 I do not speak.
 I become the most boring object in the room.
-For a chihuahua who is used to getting a reaction, this is devastating.
+For a chihuahua who is used to getting a reaction, this is severe.
 You can practically see the confusion.

 Step Three: Give an Incompatible Command